dullroar/swingor/README.md

   the processor ("Where the rubber meets the road").
 The method signature should be `void ProcessorName(DirectoryToProcess d)`.

+* **AppConfiguration:DirectoriesToProcess:Processors:Exclusions** - array of processor-specific
+  filename patterns to be used to exclude files from processing, e.g., for building a `sitemap.xml` file you may want to `"Exceptions" : [ "401.html", "403.html", "404.html", "500.html" ]`.

 * **AppConfiguration:DirectoriesToProcess:Wildcard** - array of wildcards to use to select files in the input directory to process, e.g., `"Wildcard": [ "*.gif", "*.jp*g", "*.png", "*.tif*" ]`